Despite tough talk, China's North Korea options limited

-BEIJING Unprecedented Chinese criticism of North Korea is unlikely to mean tough new action against Pyongyang because if China pushes too hard and its troublesome neighbor collapses, the result would be disastrous for Beijing.
+BEIJING, April 8 Unprecedented Chinese criticism of North Korea is unlikely to mean tough new action against Pyongyang because if China pushes too hard and its troublesome neighbour collapses, the result would be disastrous for Beijing.

 Restricting or cutting off food and energy supplies as well as strictly implementing U.N. sanctions would hurt North Korea.
 It's unclear whether such measures by China could lead to the downfall of the regime of young leader Kim Jong-un.